open-feature/java-sdk-contrib/providers/flagd/README.md

 stack.
 That is a deliberate policy and not an omission: a default build that needs Docker fails in a way that reads as a broken provider rather than as a missing prerequisite.

+**The `e2e` profile narrows that exclusion rather than clearing it**, to `**/e2e/*TckTest.java`.
+This is the part that is easy to get wrong, so it is worth stating: the `e2e` profile exists for the legacy `Run*Test` suites over the `test-harness` submodule, and `ci.yml`'s `main` job activates it on every push.
+A profile that cleared the exclusion outright would therefore run the TCK suites in CI, on a runner that does have a Docker daemon — and they are expected to fail, so every unrelated pull request would go red for a reason that has nothing to do with it.
+Narrowing keeps the legacy suites running exactly as before and the TCK suites out.

 The consequence is that **no CI job runs them**, so a maintainer runs them by hand before merging a change that touches the provider's resolution, event or lifecycle behaviour, and quotes the result in the pull request.
 A scheduled or path-filtered workflow was considered and declined: a suite whose